radoslavdodek/flink-kafka-streaming-example/README.md

 ## Building the Flink JAR

-This sample project contains a simple Flink job that reads from the `input-topic`, processes the messages, and writes to the `output-topic`.
+This sample project contains a simple Flink job that:
+- reads from the `input-topic` which contains messages in JSON format
+- transforms the messages to a CSV format
+- and writes them to the `output-topic`.

 See `./src/main/java/eu/indek/clickstream/DataStreamJob.java`

 To package your job for submission to Flink, use the following.